Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 ### cast

 Sometimes `mypy` will be unable to infer a type and may raise a false positive error.
-Using `typing.cast` is a way to tell `mypy` what the type of something is and is generally favored over using a `# type: ignore` comment.
+Using `typing.cast` is a way to tell `mypy` what the type of something is and is generally favored over using a `# type: ignore`.

-The below snippet shows an example of how mypy might need a little help to understand the parameter type specified in a union:
+The below snippet shows an example of how `mypy` might need a little help to understand the parameter type specified in a union:

 ```python
 from typing import Union, List, Optional, Any, cast